smritisrinivas/code_challenge/README.md

 - A single tenant(greenglobe) entity has been maintained
 - A sigle store(bangalore) entity has been maintained
 - The above mentioned path contains two parameters ':chargingstation' and ':time' so don't forget to pass a value
-- The store consists of only 2 charging stations and they can be reached by simply inputting the value 1 or 2 in place of :chargingstation parameter in the path
+- The store consists of only 2 charging stations and they can be reached by simply inserting a value 1 or 2 in place of :chargingstation parameter in the path
-- In order to check the next event (open/close) of any given charging station for the current day input your desired time in a 24 hour format only ex: 1200, 1700 in place of :time       parameter in the path
+- In order to check the next event (open/close) of any given charging station for the current day input your desired time in a 24 hour format only ex: 1200, 1700 in place of ':time' parameter in the path

 ### Expected result